cult-of-coders/grapher/docs/linking_collections.md

 })
 ```

+By defining this, I can query for a category, and get all the posts it has.

 ## Meta Links

 We use a `meta` link when we want to add additional data about the relationship.
 For example,
-a user can belong in a single `Group`, but we need to know when he joined that group and what roles he has in it.
+a user can belong in a single `Group`, but we need to also store when he joined that group and what roles he has in it.

 ```js
 // file: /imports/db/users/links.js